 Laura ZuckerSenior Associate, Los Angeles

 Prior to the Arts Commission, Laura was executive director of the Ventura Arts Council and producing director of the Back Alley Theatre.
 During that time, she served as Chair of the Associated Theatres of Los Angeles.
-She consulted with the National Endowment for the Arts and many regional theatres, developing operational plans for many theatres, including the Lobero Theatre in Santa Barbara and Keck Theatre at Occidental College.
+She consulted with the National Endowment for the Arts and developed operational plans for many theatres, including the Lobero Theatre in Santa Barbara and the Keck Theatre at Occidental College.

 She is on the board of the Music Man Foundation, which grants $3 million annually for music education and music therapy.
 She has served on the boards of Grantmakers in the Arts, the Association of Arts Administration Educators, ARTS Inc., and the Trusteeship, the Southern California Chapter of the International Women's Forum.
 She was a founding board member of Arts for LA, which created an annual fellowship in her honor: the Laura Zucker Cultural Policy Fellowship.
 She is also a member of the Los Angeles Coalition for Jobs and the Economy.
 In 2017 Americans for the Arts designated her for the Selina Roberts Ottum Award, which recognizes an individual working in arts management who has made a meaningful contribution to his or her local community and who exemplifies extraordinary leadership qualities.
 She received a B.A. from Barnard College and attended the Yale School of Drama.